lizageorge/learning-react/Notes/React - The Complete Guide.md

     );
     ```
 ### Using Components
-- to *create a component*, create a function that returns the JSX code you're repeating in a new file.
+- to *create a component*, create a function/class that returns the JSX code you're repeating in a new file.
     ```javascript
     import React from 'react';